ApolloAuto/apollo/docs/quickstart/apollo_2_0_quick_start.md

    ![](images/dreamview_setup.png)

 2. Go to **Module Controller** tab, check if all modules and hardware are ready.
+   (Note that in virtual environment, like on your personal PC, the hardwares as well as some corresponding modules cannot be brought up.)
    ![](images/dreamview_module_controller.png)

 3. Make sure the vehicle is in a good state which is safe to enter auto mode.